b-gent/test_recruitment_repo/doc/updating_firmware.rst

 Install the following software on your computer before running this procedure:

-* `nRF Connect for desktop <https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-desktop>`_
+* `nRF Connect for Desktop <https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-desktop>`_
 * `nRF Util <https://github.com/NordicSemiconductor/pc-nrfutil>`_

 You also need either an nRF51 DK or an nRF52 DK that will function as a connectivity board during DFU.